Back to CapsNets Hub

 Reconstruction Decoder

-The decoder serves as a regularizer, forcing the 16D capsule vectors to encode enough information to reconstruct the input image.
+The decoder regularizes training by forcing the 16D capsule vectors to retain enough information to reconstruct the input.

 self.decoder = nn.Sequential(